-Instituto Familiar de la Raza, Inc. is a multi-service community health and social service agency with emphasis in serving the Chicano/Latino/Indígena community in San Francisco with a special focus on the diverse needs of the Mission District.
-Services include a wide range of mental health, HIV related services, and social services including health promotion, education, prevention, early intervention, case management, and psychological and psychiatric interventions as well as cultural/social and spiritual re-enforcement.
+Instituto Familiar de la Raza, Inc. is a multi-service community health and social service agency with an emphasis on serving the Chicano/Latino/Indígena community in San Francisco with a special focus on the diverse needs of the Mission District.
+Services include a wide range of mental health, HIV-related services, and social services, including health promotion, education, prevention, early intervention, case management, and psychological and psychiatric interventions as well as cultural/social and spiritual re-enforcement.
 The agency serves children, youth, adults and families.
 It has a rich history of working collaboratively with other agencies to meet the needs of the Chicano/Latino/Indígena community and other cultural/racial communities in San Francisco.

 The TAY/TRHS (Transitional Age & Trauma Recovery Healing Services) Mental Health Specialist, under the direction of the LCC Director and LCC Clinical Supervisor, is responsible for providing specialty mental health services to TAY ages 16-24.
 The TAY/TRHS Mental Health Specialist is responsible for completing assessments and treatment planning, and for providing timely response to incidents of community violence that impact youth in San Francisco, this includes emergency debriefing to clients, family and community members impacted by the incident.

 The Mental Health Specialist will also be responsible for supporting youth and families through the development and implementation of Psycho-education & Cultural Affirmation groups focused on supporting TAY impacted by trauma to develop a better understanding of trauma, to support them in strengthening their understanding of healing practices, and to increase their social engagement/connection, utilizing multiple clinical and culturally relevant traditional and indigenous interventions.

 Essential Job Duties are, but are not limited to the following: